gunjandatta/blog/_posts/2023/2023-01-11-trigger-flow-from-js.md

 <!--more-->

-**_Note - This code example works in the commercial tenant.
-I plan to update the Cloud Environment enumerator with the other authorization urls, once I figure them out._**
+**_Note - This code example has been tested in various cloud environments.
+The user MUST be licensed for Flow in order for the authentication to work._**

 ### Flow & SharePoint Development